awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/install-instructions-macos.md

 _**Note:**_ If you have installed these build tools using `brew` you need to set the PATH environment variable to include the installed location. e.g. To incldue the latest `bison` you can run `export PATH=/usr/local/Cellar/bison/3.0.4_1/bin/:$PATH`

-##### Install the certificate in the operating system certificate store
-Kinesis Video Streams Producer SDK for C++ needs to establish trust with the backend service through TLS.
-This is done through validating the CAs in the public certificate store.
-On Linux-based models, this store is located in `/etc/ssl/` directory by default.

-Please download the PEM file from [SFSRootCAG2.pem](https://www.amazontrust.com/repository/SFSRootCAG2.pem) to `/etc/ssl/cert.pem`.
-If the file already exists `/etc/ssl/cert.pem` then you can append it by running `sudo cat SFSRootCAG2.pem >> /etc/ssl/cert.pem`.

-Many platforms come with a cert file with a lot of the well-known public certs in them.

 ----
 ### Build the Kinesis Video Producer SDK and sample applications:
 The **install-script** will download and build the dependent open source components (from the source) into the **downloads** directory within `kinesis-video-native-build` directory (e.g. `/Users/<myuser>/downloads/amazon-kinesis-video-streams-producer-sdk-cpp/kinesis-video-native-build/downloads`) and link against it.